xarray-contrib/minimum-dependency-versions/README.md

   ignored_violations: []
 ```

-then add a new step to CI:
+Then add a new step to CI:

 ```yaml
 jobs: